-- Focusing on water impact, ENGIE consumes or uses water for:

-- Cooling (thermal power plants) or heating (LNG terminals) systems

-- Hydropower plants

-- Demineralization

-- Flues gas treatment

-- Industrial uses

-- Gas exploration and storage

-- District heating or cooling

-- Etc...

-- Each year the Group is making an assessment of the water risk for the sites, by using the Aqueduct tool (World Resources Institute).
+- Focusing on water impact, ENGIE consumes or uses water for: cooling (thermal power plants) or heating (LNG terminals) systems, hydropower plants, demineralization, flues gas treatment, Industrial uses, district heating or cooling, etc... - Each year the Group is updating its assessment of the water risk for the sites, by using the Aqueduct tool (World Resources Institute).
 Regarding the results concerning the probability of the Group being present in a watershed stressed area, we also analyze local risk and deploy action plans where it is necessary in collaboration with stakeholders.

-- These actions plans are implemented locally to decrease the water consumption and reduce the impacts on ecosystems.
-The reuse and recycling of the water is also one of the solutions considered by the plants.
-Those action plans are included in the climate change adaptation strategy.

-- Synergies between the energy sector and the supply chain have been developed during the last years.
-Most of the time the objective is to reduce the impact of activities on fresh water resources.